TheMainDain/themaindain.github.io/EyeMovement/readme.md

 # Future improvements
-I will be making it more mobile/media screen friendly next, aside from restyling it.
+I will be making it more mobile/media screen friendly next by allowing the eyes to follow wherever your finger is on the screen, aside from restyling it.

 # License
 MIT License